PaloAltoNetworks/autofocus-lenz/README.md

 The above shows a varied distribution throughout industry and country (non-targeted most likely), and some additional filenames you may want to search for.

-Last, there are a few special ways you can take the data returned from the functions and output them for other tools.
+There are also a few special ways you can take the data returned from the functions and output them for other tools.
 Below is creating a yara rule out of 4 sections of DA for a hash.

+# yara_rule

 ```
 python af_lenz.py -i hash -q cda1be0cee01aa74518c4e6eca4a4ecf8fae7ed13fa8f392d88988a5ac76ec03 -o connection,dns,http,mutex -r hash_lookup -s yara_rule